Zambian cuisine: History

 The use of maize in dishes such as nsima or nshima happened during the latter half of the 20th century.

 The Bemba people, who live in what is now Zambia, traditionally ate what was available depending on weather patterns.
 Bemba meals included a type of thick porridge made of millet called ubwali which was eaten with "relish" called umunani.
 Ubwali was eaten with nearly every meal.
 Umunani was most often a type of stew made with meat, fish, insects or vegetables.
 The Bemba preferred to eat ubwali with only one type of relish at a time.
-The stews made with meat and vegetables were cooked with salt and sometimes ground-nuts.
+The stews made with meat and vegetables were cooked with salt and sometimes groundnuts.
 Generally, the Bemba did not eat raw food.
 Overall, Bemba cooking was fairly plain in taste and only occasionally acidic or spicy.
 Beer was an important part of social events for the Bemba people and beer was brewed often during harvest months.

 Like the Bemba, the Chewa people also eat a porridge, called nsima, which is eaten with vegetables and used as a scoop.

 The Tonga people of the region have traditionally eaten insects which are cooked or dried.